Thyroid Function Test

 When T3 levels are low, it instructs the thyroid to produce more T4 by sending more TSH.

-When the T3 levels are high, the pituitary gland instructs the thyroid not to make T4, or to make less of it.
+When T3 levels are high, the pituitary gland instructs the thyroid not to produce T4, or to produce less of it.

 A thyroid blood test can detect the amount of thyroid hormone in the blood, which can indicate how the thyroid is functioning.